 There are several forms of hops we have available for brewing.
-I won’t get into the various varieties and their individual qualities as there are books dedicated to that very subject.
+I won’t get into the various varieties and their individual qualities as there are books and charts dedicated to that very subject.
 Try this site for more information: Hop Chart

 Generally speaking, there are 4 forms of hops available.
 They are leaf, plug, pellet, and hop extract/oil.

 Leaf hops are the original form and can serve some special purposes.
 I’ve found that leaf hops are better for first wort hopping (FWH) but can’t explain why.
 I’ve tried both leaf and pellet for FWH and tend to prefer the leaf form.
 If properly stored before use, both forms impart a luscious hop flavor to the beer.
 In the last several years, “fresh” or “wet” hops have become available.
 These are freshly picked hops which have not gone through an oast or hop kiln to be dried.
 My experience with these is quite limited but I find they give a grassy or vegetal aroma and flavor to the beer.
 From what I’ve experienced, I don’t like using wet hops; your mileage may vary.